Our Church During COVID-19

 - As mentioned, we offer separate sections of the church for socially distanced seating for those wearing masks and for regular pre-pandemic seating.

 - If a smaller congregation size is important to you, you should know that the 11 a.m.
 Mass is the most popular.

 - Should you decide that staying at home is safer, we respect your decision.
 We continue to stream the 11 a.m.
 Mass so that you can worship and participate at home and watch it live or anytime afterwards.

 Whether you are fully vaccinated or not, healthy or “high risk” (anyone over 60, immunocompromised, with a heart condition or diabetes, or who has any other serious underlying medical conditions), your safety and health during worship is the highest priority.
 We encourage every parishioner and every family to make a sound and reasonable decision about what is best for their own health and the health of their family and their communities, and to consult with their doctor when appropriate.

 How to Prepare for Mass

-● If you have any symptoms of illness, or if you have been in contact with someone who has COVID-19, you must stay at home.
-Parents have the discretion as to whether children should be present at this time, knowing that children must also follow the guidelines set for reopening.
+● If you have any symptoms of illness or have been in contact with someone who has COVID-19, you must stay at home.

-● Please bring your own hand sanitizer/wipes.
-Hand sanitizer will be on hand as it remains available, and pews and commonly touched surfaces will be cleaned between Masses.
-Bringing your own disinfecting materials is an extra precaution.
+● We suggest bringing your own hand sanitizer.
+Hand sanitizer will be on hand as it remains available, but having your own disinfecting materials is an extra precaution.